konturio/geocint-runner/DOCUMENTATION.md

 - [geocint-runner](https://github.com/konturio/geocint-runner) - a core part of the pipeline, includes utilities and initial Makefile
 - [geocint-openstreetmap](https://github.com/konturio/geocint-openstreetmap) - a chain of targets for downloading, updating and uploading to database OpenStreetMap planet dump
-- [geocint-private] any repository that contains your additional functionality
+- [geocint-custom] any repository that contains your additional functionality

 During the installation process, you should clone all these repositories to working directory.